huawei-microservice-demo/dubbo-demo/README.md

 # dubbo-demo

-This example shows you how Dubbo Microservices and CSE Microservices work parallely with the help of CSE [Service center](https://github.com/ServiceComb/service-center) and Mesher.
+This example shows you how Dubbo Microservices and CSE Microservices work parallely with the help of ServiceComb [Service center](https://github.com/ServiceComb/service-center) and Mesher.
 In this example we have two dubbo microservices called dubbo-consumer and dubbo-server and CSE consumer microservice.
-So we make use of Mesher and CSE Service Center to communicate between those services.
+So we make use of Mesher and ServiceComb Service Center to communicate between those services.

 ## Get Started
 ### Prerequisites

   1. Apache Maven 3.3.9
   1. Java
-  1. Docker CE
+  1. Docker.io
   1. Docker-compose

 ### Run Locally

-You can follow the below steps to run the services in your local VM's and use the CSE [Service center](https://github.com/ServiceComb/service-center) to register the micro-service(Both dubbo microservices and CSE microservies).
+You can follow the below steps to run the services in your local VM's and use the ServiceComb [Service center](https://github.com/ServiceComb/service-center) to register the micro-service(Both dubbo microservices and CSE microservies).

 ***Step 1: Clone or Download the code the code***